COMPETITION POLICY (13 Sept)

 “Resale price maintenance” is the commercial practice of

-(a) the supplier making it known to a second person that the supplier will not supply goods to the second person unless the second person agrees not to sell those goods at a price less than a price specified by the supplier
+(a) the supplier making it known to a second person that the supplier will not supply goods to the second person unless the second person agrees not to sell those goods at a price less than a price specified by the supplierwhich is defined in Section 96 Part (3) of the CCA 2010.

 Further summaries are here.